 What is the scholarship award?

-Current Class of 2022: Awarded $1,250 per student per year of college.
-Current Class of 2023: Awarded $2,500 per student per year of college.
-Current Class of 2024: Awarded $3,750 per student per year of college.
-Current Class of 2025: Awarded $5,000 per student per year of college.
+Current Class of 2022: Awarded up to $1,250 per student per year of college.
+Current Class of 2023: Awarded up to $2,500 per student per year of college.
+Current Class of 2024: Awarded up to $3,750 per student per year of college.
+Current Class of 2025: Awarded up to $5,000 per student per year of college.
 The Promise Scholarship is applied to any balance remaining after all other scholarships, grants and financial aid, including federal student loans, are applied to your account.
 This means that if your remaining balance is equal to or more than your scholarship, you will receive the full Promise award.
 If your balance is less than your scholarship, you will receive that lesser amount.
 If your balance is $0, you will not need the Promise Scholarship for that given year.
 All awards are paid directly to your college/university.
 If you do not receive the full award, the unused funds do not roll over and are not available in the following years.

 What does the Waterbury Promise Scholarship pay for?